 For reference, this is the model I have (a 6 quart) and use for all recipe creations.

-- Peppercorns or ground pepper works
+- Peppercorns or ground pepper works if that is all you have

-What cut of pork do you use for adobo?
+What cut of pork do you use?

 The most common would be to use something like in our Instant Pot pork shoulder or some like Instant Pot pork belly for this.
 If you follow the directions below you would need to really use any (not belly) variety and cube into large bite sized pieces.

-Can you make pork adobo with frozen pork?
+Can you use frozen pork?

 I would not use frozen pork butt in Instant Pot as explained here, no you couldn’t.
 If rock hard and not cut into bite size pieces initially it would take much longer.
 You could follow temperature and timing in the link above, shred and then just use the seasonings and sauce suggested here for the same flavors though.